+(31 points given in total)

 Biostat 518 HW 01

 I don’t know how to verify this with the dataset, because there was no recorded time of enrollment, but I would assume that 4 years is the time-frame for which we have information on all participants.
-The maximum follow-up time was 8 years, so there are some people for whom we know more, but in order to make use of more data points we’ve chosen to look only at time of death up to 4 years.
+The maximum follow-up time was 8 years, so there are some people for whom we know more, but in order to make use of more data points we’ve chosen to look only at time of death up to 4 years. （ 0 points for question 1, because to get any credit, the answer must include the minimum time of follow-up time for a censored observation)

 Table 1: There were 67 missing observations for CRP.
 Descriptive statistics are categorized by risk of heart disease.
+(5 points given)(no title for the table, the last column should be >3mg/L instead of <3mg/L, the subjects numbers are wrong for the first two groups, should be 428 and 3330 respectively.
+And there’s no column about the situation for total population.
+The percentages of Male in three columns are wrong for the first two groups, so are the answers for the BMI, smoker%, prevdis% of the first two groups, and there’s no information about the percentage of Death w/in 4 years. ( I give 3 points to the general table layout , 2 points to the choice of descriptive statistics, no points to the discussion of the finding)